ED Workplace Violence

 This program is approved for 0.15 CEUs (1.5 clock hours) of nursing continuing education credits by Mid-Carolina AHEC, Inc. and meets the SC AHEC Best Practice Standards.
 Participants must attend 90% of the program in order to receive a certificate of attendance.
 No partial credit will be given.

 Mid-Carolina AHEC is approved as a provider of nursing continuing professional development by South Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+This class is fully ANCC-accredited and accepted by all 50 states for CE licensure requirements.

 Our Workplace Violence Course focuses on the specific mental health conditions that are most common in the ED.
 Graduates will be able to properly assess each patient, mitigate risk appropriately and provide great care.